HannimalCrackers/Parseltongue/posts/002_chatbot.md

 I have created a bot for work content testing.
 My bot is named Bartleby.

 What's annoying is I can no longer see the regular homepage for pandorabots.com.
-Now that I've started the process of building a bot, the site redirects straight to my dashboard and I can't escaper.
+Now that I've started the process of building a bot, the site redirects straight to my dashboard and I can't escape.

-About to start the AIML (Artificial Intelligence Markdown Language) [Quick Start](https://playground.pandorabots.com/en/quickstart/).
+Next step: complete the AIML (Artificial Intelligence Markdown Language) [Quick Start](https://playground.pandorabots.com/en/quickstart/).

 &nbsp;